Esri/pushlet/client/README.md

 closed
 ```

 and the program will end.
-If you do this step, you can often find problems with the certificate much easier than after you try to send a push notification through dozer directly.
+If you do this step, you can often find problems with the certificate much easier than after you try to send a push notification through Pushlet directly.

 ## Send a test push

-After you have the dozer server running, run this command to send a push notification through it.
+After you have the Pushlet server running, run this command to send a push notification through it.

 ```
 node push.js --cert=cert.pem --key=key.pem --mode=sandbox --message="Testing pushies" --timeout=5000